glynch/owcs-rest-client/README.md

 # Oracle WebCenter Sites Rest Client

-This is a work in profress and can change frequently.
+This is a work in progress and can change frequently.

 [Rest API](https://docs.oracle.com/middleware/12213/related-docs/WBCSR/wemrestresources.htm#i1019996)